Get the Most from Your Institution’s Collections Data

 - Location of the object

-A software system designed to catalog and manage the objects in a collection, publish online collections, plan and manage exhibitions and loans, and manage digital assets.
+A CMS is a software system designed to catalogue and manage collection objects, publish online collections, plan and manage exhibitions and loans, organize conservation documentation, and manage digital assets.
 Object care is enhanced by good collections management policies and a strong CMS.
-Creating a digital strategy for your institution using a CMS will allow the user to sort and manage collections data more efficiently than with a manual system.
+Creating a digital strategy for your institution using a CMS allows the user to sort and manage collections data more efficiently than with a manual system.

 Structuring and Entering your Information